wwatkins09/domani/README.md

 ## `off`

 Given an event name/type, removes all callback functions associated with this event from all elements of the `DOMNodeCollection`.

+## `keydown`

+Given a callback function, adds an event listener to the DOM which invokes the callback when a key is pressed.

+## `removeKeydown`

+Given a callback function, removes the event listener for the `keydown` event with that specific callback.